-I found this vintage armchair in a local treasure store.
+I found this french vintage armchair in a local treasure store.
 That’s what I call them.
-They have treasures right?
+They have treasures, right?!
 I never planned on buying anything when I went in.
 Just killing some time.
-Hook and bait I swear it!
-The armchair I spotted in the corner had a yellow tape (CAUTION was all I seen) strung across it.
-If curiosity killed the cat, I was pending D E A T H. Yep, I bought it.
+Hook and bait, I swear it!
+The armchair I spotted in the corner had yellow tape (CAUTION was all I saw) strung across it.
+If curiosity killed the cat, I was pending D E A T H. Yep; I bought it.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Turns out that I wasn’t the only curious kitty in town.
 Meet Linda, my spoiled rotten kitten!
-I really thought that if I left the yellow (CAUTION) tape in place that no one would sit on it.
+I thought that if I left the yellow (CAUTION) tape in place, no one would sit on it.
 It was pretty dirty and needed a lot of work.
-Well as you can see that didn’t stop her because Linda does what Linda wants.
+Well, as you can see, that didn’t stop her because Linda does what Linda wants.
 Cattitude!

 Let The Vintage Armchair Makeover Begin!

 After cutting the yellow ribbon, I swear I heard the theme from Rocky.
 Flying high now!
 I can get pretty excited about starting new projects and have been known to bust a move or two.
 When no one’s looking, of course.